freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 810.1

-You want a nicer message when something get's inserted so it's more infomative.
+You want a nicer message when something get's inserted so it's more informative.
 Below your `INSERT_MAJOR_RESULT` variable, add an `if` statement that checks if the variable is equal to `INSERT 0 1`, which was what it was printing.
 Use `echo` to print `Inserted into majors, $MAJOR` in the statements area of the `if`.

 #### HINTS